Flutter-gg-1/Assignment-9/README.md

 In this section, we will discuss the classes and functions.

 ## 2.1 Classes
+In this section we will discuss classes built in the assignment, all classes have been through the same process which includes creating **factory** constructor and **toJson** method.

 ### 2.1.1 `Company` class
 This class is created to represent the company itself, it has two attributes which are